flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2018-12-23-open-sourcing-the-meetup/index.md

   title: 'Open-sourcing the Meetup',
   publishDate: '2018-12-23',
   author: 'Andrey Salomatin',
   description: `Increasingly meetups are dependent on platforms like Meetup.com and Facebook.
-Network effects help with discovery and that's cool, that's how most participants find those meetups.`
-};
+Is it the best option?
+Let’s imagine an open-source version of meetup software.`, };

 export default makeBlogPost(meta);